‘Coaching for Safety’ with Michael Emery

 Michael Emery on Linkedin – connect with Michael Emery on Linkedin to have a chat

-Coaching to engage – IOSH – find out more about coaching in Health and Safety, this is a great summary document, as discussed on the podcast
+Coaching to engage – IOSH – find out more about coaching for safety, this is a great summary document, as discussed on the podcast

 Richard Collins on Linkedin – connect with me on Linkedin, I’d love to hear from you!